MarleaM/Anti-Spotify/README.md

-# Spotify Anti-Recommendation
+# Anti-Spotify
-Input your favorite songs from Spotify and get your least recommended song 😈
+Input a song from Spotify and get 4 least recommended songs and 4 most recommended songs!